The behaviour of tangible and intangible materials intrigues me.

 The feeling of touching something.
 The textures, the visual stimulations, the transformation of materials from one to the next.
 These materials have emotions too, expressed in their own ways :

 Paintings, collages, photographs, woodcut prints, metal artworks, digital artworks

 The energy I feel and consume is expressed through body motion; every emotion carries a beat that can be played.

-Addressing matters such as mental health, identity, sex, cultural heritage among other themes.
+Addressing matters on mental health, identity, sex, cultural heritage among other.